 Some coffee makers do most of the work for you, while others rely on your ability to consistently prepare and execute a series of steps to get the flavors, textures, and taste you prefer.
 It's like how paint-by-numbers and refined mastercraft oil paintings can both be beautiful to look at — coffee brewed through an automated drip brewer, and an expertly handled pour-over can both have astonishing flavor.

 The taste of coffee is the culmination of many different flavors — a single sip can contain multitudes.
-Using the Coffee Taster's Flavor Wheel, created by the Speciality Coffee Association (SCA) and World Coffee Research as a reference point, our expert team of taste testers evaluated the flavor notes and flavor strength alongside the mouthfeel, finish, and acidity levels as a vital part of reviewing each coffee brewing device we tested.
+Using the Coffee Taster's Flavor Wheel, created by the Speciality Coffee Association (SCA) as a reference point, our expert team of taste testers evaluated the flavor notes and flavor strength alongside the mouthfeel, finish, and acidity levels as a vital part of reviewing each coffee brewing device we tested.

 Yet, the overall impression is more of an experience than taste alone; it's a combination of each element of a coffee's taste, finish, and acidity, and those are weighed against personal preferences when making assessments.
 That's why we had a full team of taste testers at our disposal.
 While one coffee expert may prefer the balanced fruity and nutty flavor of the Secura French Press with its smooth aftertaste, another connoisseur may relish the heavy, slightly acidic bitter chocolate flavor that the Ninja Coffee Maker extracts with its lingering finish (one tester was overjoyed with its "more robust flavor presentation").
 But while every person may have their own preferences, our expert panel clearly aligned on which coffee makers made the best-tasting coffee of all.